Ship to Shore Connector (SSC)

-SSC has similar configurations, dimensions and clearances to LCAC, which ensures the compatibility of SSC with existing well deck equipped amphibious ships.
-SSC will be able to embark aboard and operate with LPD 17, LSD 41, LSD 49, LHA 1 and LHD 1 classes, as well as MLP.
+SSC has similar configurations, dimensions, and clearances to LCAC, which ensures the compatibility of SSC with existing well deck equipped amphibious ships.
+SSC will be able to embark aboard and operate with LPD 17, LSD 41, LSD 49, LHA 1, and LHD 1 classes, as well as Expeditionary Transfer Dock (ESD).

 The Navy-led contract design, released to industry in a full and open competition, allowed for mid-tier builders without air cushion vehicle experience to compete for the Detail Design & Construction (DD&C) contract.
-This approach uses the government's expertise in air cushion vehicles and provides industry the flexibility to make component selections and complete design details for optimal producibility and lowest possible acquisition costs.
+This approach used the government's expertise in air cushion vehicles and provided industry the flexibility to make component selections and complete design details for optimal production and lowest possible acquisition costs.

-The DD&C contract was awarded to Textron, Inc., New Orleans, Louisiana; whose major subcontractors are L-3 Communications, Camden, New Jersey; GE Dowty, Great Britain; Rolls-Royce Naval Marine, Indianapolis, Indiana; Innovative Power Solutions of Eatontown, New Jersey; R. Cushman & Associates of Farmington, Michigan; and Umoe Mandal, Norway.
-Other subcontractors include Marvin Land Systems, Inglewood, California; Donaldson Company, Inc., Minneapolis, Minnesota; Exlar Corporation, Chanhassen, Massachusetts; Advanced Composite Products & Technology, Huntington Beach, California; Supreme Integrated Technology of Harahan, Louisiana; and Technology Dynamics, Inc., Bergenfield, New Jersey.
+The DD&C contract was awarded to Textron, Inc., New Orleans, LA., whose major subcontractors are L-3 Communications of Camden, NJ, GE Dowty of Great Britain, Rolls-Royce Naval Marine of Indianapolis, IN, Innovative Power Solutions of Eatontown, NJ, Meritor, Inc of Troy, MI, and Umoe Mandal of Norway.
+Other subcontractors include Marvin Land Systems of Inglewood, CA, Donaldson Company, Inc. of Minneapolis, MN, Exlar Corporation of Chanhassen, MA, Advanced Composite Products & Technology of Huntington Beach, CA, Supreme Integrated Technology of Harahan, LA, and Technology Dynamics, Inc. of Bergenfield, New Jersey.

-The SSC Program record is for a total of 73 craft (one test and training and 72 operational craft).
-Deliveries will begin in fiscal year 2018 with initial operational capability projected for fiscal year 2020.
+The SSC Program of Record is for a total of 73 craft (one Test and Training and 72 operational craft).
+Deliveries will begin in fiscal year 2019 with initial operational capability projected for fiscal year 2020.

 |Point Of Contact|